This live image is showing the current reading on the trackside monitor.

 - 60 dBA Normal PIR operations (105 limit) measured at closest residence

-Using all four varianced events, including test days, means fewer than 20 event days during the season where levels were above 105 dBA (2013 will only use two racing variances)
+Using all four varianced events, including test days, means fewer than 20 event days during the season where levels were above 105 dBA (2015 uses two of the four racing variances)

 More than 600 event days ran at or lower than 105 dBA.
 (Each particular event on a given day counts as an event day, i.e. a motorcycle track event during the day and a bicycle race at night would mean 2 event days.)

 A great majority of event days operate at 90 dBA or less, meaning they aren’t audible at any point in the neighborhood, and if measurable would be 50 dBA or less in the neighborhood.

 PIR operates a fixed microphone, 50 feet from the track, just past the “B” bleacher on the front straight.
 This spot was chosen by an independent noise consultant to best capture highest sound levels from the various kinds of events held at PIR.

 The microphone is attached to a digital sound monitor.
 The data is then captured on a computer.
 All the noise files are held, and given to the City’s Noise Control Officer on request.

 In addition to the fixed monitor, user groups are required to have a person in charge of events to monitor sound levels and remove vehicles from the track that exceed the limit (actually they use 103 dBA, rather than the code 105 dBA).
 Typically a vehicle that exceeds the limit is black flagged (taken off the track) and given a chance to make modifications or repairs to be below the limit.
 A second violation will mean a car will be removed from the competition or event for the rest of the day.